Dr. Bradley King

 B.A., English & History, Oklahoma Baptist University

-Ph.D. in English Literature – The University of Texas at Austin
+Ph.D., English Literature, The University of Texas at Austin

-Bradley King comes to Kirby Hall School after finishing a Ph.D in English at the University of Texas and teaching American literature and writing classes there for almost a decade.
-The reading, writing, and discussions in his classes are always aimed at helping students grow in confidence and awareness–particularly about issues such as self-care, empathy, love, gender, and social justice.
-Born in Altus, OK and raised there on a small farm, Mr. King went to college at Oklahoma Baptist University, where he initially studied to become a minister, but switched to English and Philosophy after his Freshman year.
-His quickly developed an interest in how literature can help us cultivate deeper, more reflective relationships with ourselves and the people and spaces around us.
-This interest lead him to graduate school to study the profoundly spiritual and religious literature of the American Renaissance, which includes writers such as Emily Dickinson, Ralph Waldo Emerson, Henry David Thoreau, Herman Melville, and Frederick Douglass.
-Mr. King also loves more recent and contemporary American poetry, and he consistently writes and publishes his own work, organizes poetry, music, and visual-art events, and serves on the board of trustees for Cuneiform Press.
-He is very happy to be teaching at a school that makes personal growth a priority as Kirby Hall does.
+Dr. King came to Kirby Hall School after completing his Ph.D. in English at the University of Texas and teaching American literature and writing classes there for almost a decade.
+The reading, writing, and discussions in his classes are always aimed at helping students grow in confidence, awareness, and understanding.
+Born in Altus, OK and raised there on a small farm, Dr. King went to college at Oklahoma Baptist University, where he initially studied to become a minister, but switched to English and Philosophy after his Freshman year.
+He quickly developed an interest in how reading can lead us to cultivate richer, more reflective relationships with ourselves and the people and spaces around us.
+In graduate school, he studied the radical, visionary literature of Transcendentalism, Romanticism, and Abolitionism, specializing in writers such as Emily Dickinson, Ralph Waldo Emerson, Henry David Thoreau, Herman Melville, and Frederick Douglass.
+Dr. King continues to read deeply in recent and contemporary poetry, and he consistently writes and publishes his own work, organizes poetry, music, and visual-art events, and serves on the board of trustees for Cuneiform Press.
+He is very happy to be teaching at a school that makes holistic growth and scholarly rigor a priority as Kirby Hall does.
 In his new role as Dean of the Middle and Upper School, he serves as a sort of academic mentor as students transition between grades at Kirby Hall and prepare for success in college.
 For Upper School students, Dr. King will guide them through essay-writing and entrance exams, as well as serve as their main advisor during the college selection process.